 Let's apply this equation to our problem with colorful balls.
 We need to determine how many different combinations are there:

-If you know the number of combinations, you can easily calculate the number of permutations, too:
+Doesn't this equation look familiar to the combination formula?
+In fact, if you know the number of combinations, you can easily calculate the number of permutations:

 P(n,r) = C(n,r) * r!

 If you switch on the advanced mode of this combination calculator, you will be able to find the number of permutations as well.